 An overview of gerontology resources available through the library.

-To, you will need your eServices username (w+student ID) and password.
+To log in from off-campus, you will need your eServices username (w+student ID) and password.

 TIP: Most databases allow you to search multiple terms at the same time by separating them with an "or."
 This is especially helpful for searching synonyms.
 For example, try searching "aging or aged or elderly or older."

 Humans: people, “homo sapiens”

 Children: juveniles, youth, minors

 Use operators to link ideas and narrow/broaden your search